Happy Bastille Day! 🇫🇷

 Well, good news!
 You can get some status from dd!
 This tip works on Linux and OS X.

 dd command, add this little snippet at the end:

 When dd will be busy doing its thing, you should get some info about its progress.

 status=progress, after that open a new terminal and enter this command:

 while pgrep ^dd; do sudo pkill -INFO dd; sleep 30; done;

 And come back into the dd command.
-When the dd task will be done, the counter will exist and you can close that other terminal safely.
+When the dd task will be done, the second command we ran will exit as well and you can close that other terminal safely.

 30 is the number of seconds that will update the counter every X seconds.